nrwl/nx/docs/shared/using-nx/caching.md

 nx connect-to-nx-cloud
 ```

 You can also distribute the cache manually using your own storage mechanisms.
+Be warned, it is not as simple as it might sound initially.

+- _If possible_, pull a copy of the cache which doesn't mutate the cache currently in use by other consumers.
+Push an updated copy afterwards.
+- By default, Nx also caches some computations necessary for calculating the project graph in the cache directory as well.
+  - If you are using a shared volume where mutations to the cache are reflected immediately in other consumers, you should set `NX_PROJECT_GRAPH_CACHE_DIRECTORY` to a separate directory to separate it from the computation cache.

 ## Example